onsi/ginkgo/docs/index.md

 ```

-The `github.com/onsi/ginkgo/config` package provides your suite with access to the command line configuration parameters passed into Ginkgo.
-The `config.GinkgoConfig.ParallelNode` parameter is the index for the current node (starts with `1`, goes up to `N`).
-Similarly `config.GinkgoConfig.ParallelTotal` is the total number of nodes running in parallel.
+Ginkgo provides access to the index of the current parallel process via `GinkgoParallelProcess()` - it is one-indexed.
+To fetch the total number of nodes you can get the suite configuration from `suiteConfig, _ := GinkgoConfiguration()` and access `suiteConfig.ParallelTotal`.

 #### Managing *Singleton* External Processes in Parallel Test Suites